RomanMachala/AudioEval/README.md

 For each file containing evalaution a set of graphs are generated for each metric available.
 For example a graph for non-intrusive evaluation (only MOS) can be seen below.
 ![figs/example_graph.png](figs/example_graph.png)

+For metrics containing no values, no graphs are generated.
+Such as when using only non-intrusive evaluation, no graphs will be generated for intrusive metrics.
+Only a informational message that no valid values were found would be shown.
 ### Tables section
 Besides graphs a set of tables is generatd containig fundamental statistical values for easy intepretation.
 Reagrding MOS - returning four MOS scores for each audio, for each MOS score a table is generated.
 The format of all tables can be seen below.
 | File | Mean | Median | Min | Max |